I was in Singapore in October for the Gastech Singapore 2015 for a very interesting week learning about many things, including LNG engineering.

 Gastech Conference Benefits

-Technical conference sessions focused on gas processing, LNG (processing, floating, ships, facilities and infrastructure), natural gas vehicles, and offshore technologies.
+Technical conference sessions focused on gas processing, LNG engineering (as well as processing, floating, ships, facilities and infrastructure), natural gas vehicles, and offshore technologies.
 I learned LNG is about to enter a period of unprecedented growth with significant volumes of new supply about to enter the market.
 The estimated investment is over $2.5 trillion through 2025.
 Currently, there are over 400 LNG ships worldwide.
 The initial exports from the US should be in 2106 from the Sabine Pass facility in the Gulf Coast.

 I presented in the Center of Technical Excellence (CoTES) a paper titled, Perlmutter Presentation at GasTech Singapore 2015 (pdf) The session was attended well, and I enjoyed fielding some interesting questions and comments.
 I was particularly proud to see this presentation was the only filtration one at Gastech — that’s a nice accomplishment for BHS.